Affidavit (p 2)

 Tuum Est - It Is Up To You

-Documents or physical items of evidence gathered by police, which combine to form the res gestae of a case.
-They are assigned cardinal numbers: Exhibit 1, Exhibit 2 …
+Forensic matérial and documents, gathered by police during the investigation phase, combine to form the res gestae of a case.
+The items are assigned cardinal numbers:

 Copyright © 2008-2019 Georgena Sil.
 All Rights Reserved.